sfabricito/Basic-Porfolio/README.md

 I started programming 3 years ago and code web pages 2 years ago but I never created a portfolio of my projects.
 So I decided to start a personal portfolio to show my abilities.

 ### Do I created the design?
-I know the design it's beautiful but I am not a designer 😅.
+I know the design it's beautiful but I not designed it 😅.
-Some time ago I found the design in Instagram on the account of [BaBi & Co.](https://www.instagram.com/babi.n.co/), and I wondered why don't made in HTML and CSS.
+Some time ago I found the design in a Instagram account, [BaBi & Co.](https://www.instagram.com/babi.n.co/), and I wondered why don't made in HTML and CSS.

 ### What I learned in the process?
 Long time ago that I didn't make any webpage and it forced me to review a lot of terms and concepts that I had forgotten.
 Honestly I lasted a lot of time creating this landing page because my strong point it's coding with some programming languages.